adobe/experience-platform-workshop-201901/chapters/chapter-8.md

 ## Story

+Data scientists and others may need to do more specific lookups and queries on the data that exists in the Experience Platform.
+This may also include datasets that are stored on the Experience Platform but not used by Unified Profile service.
 Query Service gives you the ability to use standard SQL to query data in Adobe Experience Platform to support many different use cases.
 It is a serverless tool which allows you to join any datasets in Experience Data Lake and capture the query results as a new dataset for use in reporting, Data Science Workspace, or for ingestion into Profile Service.

 ---